If you’ve arrived here hoping to learn how to get started with text message marketing for your small business, you’re in the right place.

 SMS marketing best practices and tips

 Bear in mind the following points when using text message marketing.
-They relate to appropriate messaging principles and ways you can extract more value from your campaigns:
+They relate to effective messaging principles and ways you can extract more value from your campaigns.

-There are rules and laws to follow in most countries when sending marketing text messages (these can be found within the TCPA, CTIA and CAN-SPAM Act in the U.S. and the GDPR for Europe).
-These are designed to protect consumers from text message marketing spam.
+There are rules and laws to follow in most countries when sending marketing text messages.
+For example, the TCPA, CTIA, and CAN-SPAM Act in the U.S. and the GDPR for Europe define SMS compliance for these regions.
+These regulations are designed to protect consumers from text message marketing spam.

 We encourage you to research these thoroughly before sending text marketing campaigns.
 As a starting point, check out the Mobile Marketing Association’s Code of Conduct which briefly summarises some of the key rules to note.

-Many businesses now recognise that some customers use multiple touchpoints for interactions.
-And so they use SMS seamlessly alongside other channels for greater prominence and better ROI.
+Many businesses now recognize that some customers use multiple touchpoints for interactions.
+And so, they use SMS seamlessly alongside other channels for greater prominence and better ROI.

-Here’s an example of how this might work in e-commerce.
+Here’s an example of how this might work in eCommerce marketing.
 Imagine you send a special offer via text.
-The text does its job of grabbing attention; the customer reads the message, clicks through to take advantage of the offer and adds a product to their shopping cart to look at later.
+The text does its job of grabbing attention; the customer reads the message, clicks through to take advantage of the offer, and adds a product to their shopping cart to look at later.
 Only they get distracted and forget to return.